 First add the sugar to the cut rhubarb and let it sit for about 15 minutes.
 Then drain all the rhubarb juice out.
 This is a crucial step for this recipe.
 You’ll also need to add some cornstarch.
 The final step is the crispy crumble on top.
 This helps absorb some of the liquid.

-But what about crumbles?
-These are like crisps, except that they don’t always contain oats.
 More often than not, people use crisp and crumble interchangeably.
-For some reason I’ve always called this a crumble although it’s actually a strawberry rhubarb crisp because it has oats in the topping.
+For some reason I’ve always called this a crumble although it’s technically a strawberry rhubarb crisp because it has oats in the topping.

 - The spiced oat crumble has pecans for extra crunch